ezod/adolphus/README.markdown

 * A. Mavrinac and X. Chen, "[Optimizing Load Distribution in Camera Networks with a Hypergraph Model of Coverage Topology] [m11_load]," in *Proc 5th ACM/IEEE Int.
 Conf.
 Distributed Smart Cameras*, 2011.
+* A. Mavrinac, D. Rajan, and X. Chen, "Task-Oriented Optimal View Selection in a Calibrated Multi-Camera System," submitted to *Proc.
+IEEE Int.
+Conf.
+Robotics and Automation*, 2012.

 [python]: http://www.python.org